nico-corthorn/esg-portfolio/README.md

 ### Stock Prices

 Stock price information of all supported stocks from Tiingo API.
 Only the largest 500 companies of NYSE and NASDAQ are used (although all NYSE and NASDAQ historical stocks were collected).
+Code used available in code folder (main, scraper, managerSQL, utilities).

 Source: https://www.tiingo.com/